tanishv12/tanishv12/README.md

-I am a 18-year-old who is really interested in code.
+I am a 18-year-old who is really interested in coding.

 🎯Skills/Learning:
 🐍Python